RoyNisimov/AsymmetricEncryption/README.md

         |
         ⌄
 It took me ages to figure out what that means.
-Bassicly if you do e * d and then mod it by tot_n you get 1. e and d must be inteager primes.
+Basically if you do e * d and then mod it by tot_n you get 1. e and d must be inteager primes.
 For example:
 p = 5 // Prime should be a lot larger this is for example.